 Dr. Tom Dvorske brings extensive experience in higher education to his role as the

-priorities, in support of the institution’s mission and vision.
-His philosophy is
+and institutional priorities, in support of the institution’s mission and vision.

-to take a systemic view of the institution as a foundational principle of sound institutional
+His philosophy is to take a systemic view of the institution as a foundational principle

 Previously, he served as assistant vice president for academic affairs, institutional